Our Submissions Policies

 Submissions should be double-spaced, with 12-point type and numbered pages.
 At the top of the first page please enter author’s name, address, telephone number, and email address.

 Art: We welcome submissions of work in all media.
 Artists are invited to send no more than five samples of their work (as jpegs) and a short biographical statement (less than 50 words) for us to put on file.
-Submissions may be sent to us any time during the year.
-For your work to be considered, you should be signed up on our email list.
-You can subscribe in the box on the right side of this page.
+Submissions should be addressed to firstname.lastname@example.org and may be sent any time during the year.
 Please do not expect a response from us unless we plan to use your work.

 Poetry: We accept submissions of poetry two times a year when we hold competitions; we publish the winning poems submitted from poets who live in a specific geographical region.
 Please no simultaneous submissions for competitions.